077Jungle/CS149-asst4/README.md

 This algorithm is sometimes referred to as a "bottom up" implementation of BFS, since each vertex looks "up the BFS tree" to find its ancestor.
 (As opposed to being found by its ancestor in a "top down" fashion, as was done in Part 1.2.)

-Please implement a bottom-up BFS to compute the shortest path to all the vertices in the graph from the root. (see `bfs_bottom_up()` in `bfs/bfs.cpp`)  Start by implementing a simple sequential version.
+Please implement a bottom-up BFS to compute the shortest path to all the vertices in the graph from the root (see `bfs_bottom_up()` in `bfs/bfs.cpp`).
+Start by implementing a simple sequential version.
 Then parallelize your implementation.

 __Tips/Hints:__